 In 1978 she set up a workshop at Newton Port in Scotland and worked there in partnership with Jan Williamson until 1981.
+She was assisted by Evelyn Corbett for many years.
 Clinton continued there until 1995 when she moved to a new studio at Templelands, Dunbar.

 She authored Working with lustres (also titled Lustres), published by Batsford in 1991, now Anova Books, an accessible treatment of the techniques used in much of her signature work.